 7. Lack of Endpoint Security

 Your network needs protection from all endpoints that connect.
-The adoption of BYOD policies increases the risk of cyber-attack and the complexity of network security.
+The adoption of BYOD policies increases the risk of cyber-attack and the complexity of managed network security solutions.
 If your company maintains a BYOD policy, you need to perform a thorough cybersecurity assessment related to all personal devices used on the network.
 Additionally, you should assess your company’s policies and protocols for managing cybersecurity risk as related to BYOD.

-The use of IoT (Internet of Things) devices also increases network security risk.
+The use of IoT (Internet of Things) devices also increases managed network security solutions risk.
 A recent CIS blog post ‘Network Security: How Vulnerable Is Your Business?’ provides a discussion on this topic.

 8. Connected External Systems

 Modern businesses connect to a variety of systems to conduct business more efficiently with suppliers, outbound distribution centers, and customers.
 As your company extends network access to external parties, you need to ensure cybersecurity protection maintains the pace.
 Accomplishing this objective requires knowledge of the external systems’ threat protections.
 You should understand how data is ‘secured’ coming and going between sites.
 For example, you should always encrypt data before transmitting and receiving.

 9. Lack of IT Cybersecurity Framework and Standards

 How does your security framework and protocols address protection against the types of cybersecurity threats outlined in this article?
 Specifically, you should ensure your company maintains an IT Security Framework and the associated Standards that clearly account for:

 - Data Encryption